 Brandon Bailey grew up in Colorado and attended Gonzaga University in Spokane, Washington, where he struck out 125 batters in 100 1/3 innings while posting a 2.42 ERA in his final season for the Bulldogs.

 After the right-hander was selected by the A’s in the 6th round of last year’s amateur draft, he spent most of the season playing for Vermont, the A’s Class-A affiliate in the short-season New York-Penn League, where he put up a solid 3.08 ERA in 10 appearances.
 But Bailey was even more impressive for Beloit this season, posting a 2.88 ERA while notching 61 strikeouts over 68 2/3 innings of work for the Snappers before being promoted to the Ports at the start of July.

-Last month, we shared Bailey’s first blog post about some of his experiences in the A’s minor league system in the weeks after the draft, which you can check out here.
-And last week, we shared his last post about the team’s trip to New York, which you can see here.
-And this week, we’re happy to share his post about why he hates bus rides, among other things.
-You can check out Brandon’s personal blog here and you can follow him on Twitter @BBailey_19
+Last summer, we shared a few of Bailey’s blog posts about some of his experiences in the A’s minor league system in the weeks and months after the draft.
+We heard from him again just last week about some recent changes in his life, which you can check out here, and now we’re happy to share his latest update from Stockton.
+You can check out his personal blog here and you can follow him on Twitter at @BBailey_19

 * * *